twilio-professional-services/flex-project-template/README.md

 ### __One plugin instead of a collection of plugins.__

-Working on flex with multiple plugins can work but as the number of plugins increases so does the likelyhood that one plugin does something to the solution that another plugin was not expecting.
+Working on flex with multiple plugins can work but as the number of plugins increases so does the likelihood that one plugin does something to the solution that another plugin was not expecting.
 This can lead to some very difficult and time consuming troubleshooting.
 By working on a single plugin, we can identify undesired behavior quickly and easily during development.

 ### __When working with one plugin we need a package structure to organize our code__

 Working on a single plugin means that there is going to be a lot of code.
 Therefore we need a package structure that allows developers to modularize their work but also easily pinpoint where their work overlaps with others.
-This template proposes that package structure making disrtributed development across a team much easier.
+This template proposes that package structure making distributed development across a team much easier.

 ### __Manage serverless functions with plugins and flex configuration in once place__